Dawit-1621/Sentiment-Analysis-for-Movie-Reviews/README.md

-# Settlement Analysis for BB News
+# Settlement Analysis for Movie Reviews